🌳Our Trinity Hill Local Nature Reserve is our most easterly site, a natural oasis close to the town of Axminster.

-Trinity Hill is a substantial area of lowland heath in the east of the district.
-From the car park a network of footpaths allow easy exploration of this beautiful nature reserve which extends either side of Trinity Hill Road.
-To the west, Trinity Hill has breathtaking views across the Axe Valley towards the town of Axminster.
-The site is being managed to support a wide range of wildlife and to restore a structurally diverse heathland landscape.
+⛰Trinity Hill is a substantial area of lowland heath with a network of footpaths allowing easy exploration of this beautiful nature reserve which extends either side of Trinity Hill Road.
+To the west, breathtaking views present themselves across the Axe Valley towards the town of Axminster.
+The site is being managed by Wild East Devon to support a wide range of wildlife and to restore a structurally diverse heathland landscape.

 Look out for Linnets singing from tall shrubs on the heath in the late summer.
 This bird is doing well here although numbers are falling nationally.

-In August 2015, Trinity Hill Local Nature Reserve was awarded Dark Skies Discovery Site status.
+🌙In 2015, the reserve was awarded Dark Skies Discovery Site status.
 This means that it is a great place to go for stargazing because it is away from the worst of any local light pollution, it provide good sight lines of the sky and has good public access.

 Visit the local Flip Flops or Wellies blog for a visitor's view of experiencing Trinity Hill